 SolidWorks 3D design software helps teams around the world bring their ideas to life.
 It is easy to learn and use, letting you concentrate on your designs, not your CAD software.

-Our Introduction to SolidWorks course provides a thorough grounding in SolidWorks.
+Introduction to SolidWorks training provides a thorough grounding in SolidWorks.
 The topics covered include:

 - Shelling and ribs

 Throughout the course you’ll learn tips for using SolidWorks in the most productive way.

 Upcoming course dates

 SolidWorks courses are available in our popular live online format.
 We’re not currently able to offer SolidWorks training at our centres.

 Expert SolidWorks trainers